Cassidy Gray

 Cassidy Gray (born 25 January 2001) is a Canadian alpine skier.
+She competed in the 2022 and 2026 Olympics.

 Career

 Gray has been part of the national team since 2021.

 Gray made her World Cup debut in January 2021 with a 26th-place finish in the giant slalom event at the Kranjska Gora stop.
 At Gray's first World Championships in 2021, Gray finished in 23rd in the giant slalom event.

 Gray designed a helmet with a Shuswap artist to honour first nations people while racing.

-On January 21, 2022, Gray was named to Canada's 2022 Olympic team.
+On 21 January 2022, Gray was named to Canada's 2022 Olympic team.